csula/cs3220-summer-2017/notes/javascript.md

 In this lecture, we will learn JS in the context of browser and not Node.js development.
 In browser, you can use JS to do many different things.
-These includes creating carousel, response to button click, changing layout.
+These includes creating carousel, button click event, changing layout.
 More advance usage includes creating browser games, animated 2D and 3D graphics.

 Many people start learning JavaScript by using one of the third party libraries or start by using JavaScript API in browser.
-Since this lecture is supposed to be introduction to JavaScript.
-We will not confuse you by starting using API nor libraries but learning plain JavaScript.
+Since this lecture is supposed to be introduction to JavaScript, we will not confuse you by starting using API nor libraries but learning plain JavaScript.

 In other word, we will start by learning JavaScript syntax, data structure &